salsita/node-pg-migrate/README.md

 ### Locking

-`pg-migrate` automatically checks if no other migration is running.
+`node-pg-migrate` automatically checks if no other migration is running.
 To do so, it locks the migration table and enters comment there.
 There are other options how to do it, but I choose this one (see #88).
 In some circumstances it is possible that lock will not be released (Error message - `Error: Unable to fetch migrations: Error: Another migration is already running`).
-In that case you need to run `pg-migrate unlock` to release the lock again.
+In that case you need to run `node-pg-migrate unlock` to release the lock again.

 ## Defining Migrations

-When you run `pg-migrate create` a new migration file is created that looks like this:
+When you run `node-pg-migrate create` a new migration file is created that looks like this:

 ```javascript
 exports.up = function up(pgm) {